International Union for Quaternary Research (INQUA)

 INQUA, the International Union for Quaternary Research, was founded in 1928 by a group of scientists seeking to improve understanding of environmental change during the glacial ages through interdisciplinary research.
 Today, more than 35 member countries, spread throughout the world, contribute to INQUA's vitality.
 For a summary of INQUA's recent activities download the 2014 annual report.

 INQUA's basic goal -- promoting improved communication and international collaboration in basic and applied aspects of Quaternary research -- is achieved mainly through the activities of its commissions and committees:

 Inter-commission activities are encouraged, as are research projects in regions where the Quaternary record is poorly known.
 The bulk of commission and committee work is carried on through scientific research projects in which international teams of spe-cialists attack a wide array of problems.
 Current INQUA commission/committee projects can be viewed by clicking here

 INQUA's financial support for Commission/Committee activities is used to help generate additional support from national and international funding agencies, to organize international work-shops and conferences, and to aid the participation of young scientists, especially those from developing countries.
 In addition to its own research activities, INQUA actively collaborates with other organizations and programs, including the International Council of Scientific Unions (ICSU) of which it is a full member, the Past Global Changes (PAGES) program of the International Geosphere-Biosphere Program (IGBP), and the International Geological Correlation Program (IGCP).

-The most recent INQUA Congress (XVIII) was held in Bern, Switzerland, in July 2011 -it attracted 2,100 registered delegates and was very successful.
-For a full outline of the scientific content see: http://www.inqua2011.ch/
+The most recent INQUA Congress (XIX) was held in Nagoya, Japan, in July-August 2015, attracting 1,200 registered delegates.
+For a full outline of the scientific content see: http://inqua2015.jp

-Enquiries regarding INQUA may be sent to the Secretary General.
+Enquiries regarding INQUA may be sent to the Secretary General, Brian M. Chase.